 3. The warm air takes up moisture.

-Walls in kitchens and bathrooms (where moisture levels are usually highest) solid external walls, cold bridges such as concrete lintels set in cavity walls are commonly the areas in which condensation points for damp air.
+Walls in kitchens and bathrooms (where moisture levels are usually high), solid external walls and cold bridges such as concrete lintels set in cavity walls are commonly the areas in which condensation points for damp air.

 Effective treatment of condensation

 PAM Positive Input Ventilation uses air displacement to ventilate a whole dwelling, thereby improving indoor air quality and stopping or preventing condensation problems from occurring.
 Predominantly designed for installation in existing properties.

 A single fan unit mounted in the roof space (central location for flats) supplies fresh, filtered air into the dwelling via a central hallway or landing.
 This creates a slight positive air pressure which forces stale, vapour-laden air out via fortuitous air gaps or through humidity sensitive window vents.

 The PAM PIV Loft Unit comprises a fan with connector duct and ceiling diffuser.
 The fan runs continuously, unless the loft temperature exceeds 25°C when the unit will switch off.
 Above this temperature the hot incoming air would be uncomfortable for the occupants and the risks of condensation are somewhat reduced.
 When the temperature falls below 25°C, the unit will automatically switch itself back on.
 At temperatures between 19°C and 25°C the unit operates in heat recovery mode, harnessing the benefits of solar gains whereby the air in the loft is warmer than outside air.

 The ceiling diffuser has been aerodynamically designed to direct incoming air along the ceiling (coanda effect) where it mixes with warm, buoyant air before re-circulating downwards, thereby ensuring a more even thermal gradient between the floor and ceiling.